Mother’s Day is the third most attended church day in the U.S., just behind Christmas and Easter.

-Unless you were born into one, you were probably nervous your first day and filled with questions.
+Unless you were born into church and going your entire life, you were probably nervous your first day and filled with questions.

-A common practice in US churches is greeters at the church doors to at least give a hello and a friendly handshake.
+A common practice in US churches is having church greeters at the church doors to at least give a hello and a friendly smile, wave, or greeting.

-Some churches have a few volunteers they call welcomers who are available to engage visitors in conversation after the door greeters say hello.
+Some churches have a few volunteers they call welcomers or hosts who are available to engage visitors in conversation after the door greeters say hello.